mbodm/cdis/README.md

 ##### 1) Windows 7/8

-In general, this tool runs on Windows 7/8 as well.
+In general, this tool runs on Windows 7/8 as well, by default.
 You just need to separately install the .NET Framework 4.8 runtime on those Windows versions (you can download the runtime from Microsoft).
 That's all.

 ##### 2) Windows Vista and earlier